h2r/LAMBDA/DataCard.md

-# LaNMP
+# LAMBDA

-LaNMP is a mobile manipulation robot dataset comprised of Natural Language, Navigation, Manipulation, and Perception (LaNMP) data.
-The dataset is collected in both simulated and real-world environments.
-The environments are multi-room, ensuring the tasks are long-horizon in nature.
-The tasks are pick-and-place described by humans to a robot in natural language.
-The trajectories, which are collected from robots via human teleoperation, contain LaNMP data at every timestep.
-There are 524 simulated and 50 real trajectories, totalling to 574 trajectories.
+A benchmark consisting of language-conditioned long-horizon (room-to-room and floor-to-floor navigation) MoMa tasks that are paired with human-collected expert demonstrations from both simulated and real-world environments.
+There are 521 simulated and 50 real trajectories, totalling to 571 trajectories.

 #### Dataset Link
 <!-- info: Provide a link to the dataset: -->